 It was well cooked.
 Smelled delicious and tasted great

-We fried the Spring Rolls.
-We grilled marinated meat on the charcoal.
-We placed the noodles on the bowl, topped with thin beef slices, then poured the hot broth over it.
+We made the Spring Rolls.
+We grilled marinated meat on charcoal.
+We placed the noodles in the bowl, topped them with thin beef slices, then poured the hot broth over them.
 We made the food and smelled the delicious scents.
 The cooking session happened longer than we expected.
 We felt hungry as if we could eat a horse.
 The dishes we cooked were so great and tasty.
-Of course, we had tried our best to make them.
+Of course, we tried our best to make them.

 The table was set while we were cooking

 All the dishes tasted soo good.
-We had made the great work.
+We had made great work.

-And finally, we got a certificate of Vietnamese cooking.
+And finally, we got a certificate in Vietnamese cooking.
 For our efforts.
-Does that mean we’re masters of Viet cuisine now?
+Maybe, we’re masters of Viet cuisine now.